laktek/SugarlessJS/README.md

 FAQ
 ---

-* Why the name Sugarless?
+** Why the name Sugarless? **

 <del>It won't use a sugar coating to hide the original problem from you.</del>

 Actually, I coded the initial concept while listening to this catchy tune: http://www.youtube.com/watch?v=mj2n-xrwOo0

-* Can I use Sugarless with NodeJS?
+** Can I use Sugarless with NodeJS? **

 Yes.
 Sugarless is available as an NPM package.
 Also, check the sample node.js server written using Sugarless in examples.

-* How large is Sugarless?
+** How large is Sugarless?
+Does it have any dependencies **

-  Sugarless is a fairly small library.
-The minified version is 2.64KB (1.04KB gzipped)
+Sugarless is a fairly small, self-contained library.
+The minified version is 2.64KB (1.04KB gzipped).

-* Before getting started with Sugarless I want to getter bettet grip with Functional programming concepts in JavaScript.
-Where should I look?
+** Before getting started with Sugarless I want to getter bettet grip with Functional programming concepts in JavaScript.
+Where should I look? **

 Eloquent JavaScript's chapter on Functional Programming is pretty comprehensive, a recommended read - http://eloquentjavascript.net/chapter6.html

+Another good read is "Understanding JavaScript Function Invocation and 'this'" by Yehuda Katz - http://yehudakatz.com/2011/08/11/understanding-javascript-function-invocation-and-this/

 Issues & Suggestions
 --------------------

 Please report any bugs or feature requests here: http://github.com/laktek/SugarlessJS/issues/